Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 C:, D: for the internal disk drive
 ```

-A partition is considered active if it has the "active" flag set in the partition table (the most significant bit in the first byte of the partition table entry); this can be set using [FDISK](#35-the-built-in-partitioning-tool).
+A partition is considered active if it has the "active" flag set in the partition table (the most significant bit in the first byte of the partition table entry); this can be set using FDISK (see _[3.5.
+The built-in partitioning tool](#35-the-built-in-partitioning-tool)_).

 The internal disk drive would not have any drives attached if you pressed SHIFT while booting (see _[2.10.
 Boot keys and the boot menu](#210-boot-keys-and-the-boot-menu)_) or if you use a Nextor kernel variant with the SHIFT key inverted.

 After all drives have been assigned to drivers, a device and partition to drive automatic mapping procedure will be run for each of these drives.
-Each drive is mapped to the device partitions found that meet the following conditions:
+Each drive is mapped to a device partition that meets the following conditions:

 1. The device doesn't have the "don't use for automapping" flag set (this flag is set by the driver)
 2. Is a valid FAT12 or FAT16 partition (only FAT12 when booting in MSX-DOS 1 mode)